canonical/chisel-docs/docs/index.md

 Ubuntu distribution, which one could see as a block of stone from which we can carve and extract the small and relevant parts we need to run our applications.

-It operates similar to a package manager, but for package slices, thus being particularly useful for supporting developers in the creation of smaller but equally functional container images.
+It operates similarly to a package manager, but for package slices, thus being particularly useful for supporting developers in the creation of smaller but equally functional container images.